simonspa/corryvreckan/src/algorithms/DataOutput/README.md

 #### Description
 This algorithm writes out data from a Timepix3 DUT for timing analysis.
 The outputted ROOT TTree contains data in branches.
 This is intended for analysis of the timing capabilities of Timepix3 devices of different thicknesses.

-For each track assocaited DUT `cluster` object the following information is written out:
+For each track associated DUT `cluster` object the following information is written out:
 * Event ID
 * Size in X
 * Size in Y